 Election of Parent Governors

-Who can stand as and vote for parent governors?
+Who can stand and vote for parent governor

 The definition of parent under education law covers:

 - all natural parents whether they are married or not;